Richest Czech man among 5 killed in Alaska helicopter crash | Business

 A contracted helicopter carrying guides and guests from a lodge on a heli-skiing trip in Alaska's backcountry crashed, killing the pilot and four others, including the Czech Republic's richest man.

-The only other person on board was in serious condition but stable on Sunday at an Anchorage hospital, Alaska State Troopers said.

-The five killed in the Saturday accident were identified as Petr Kellner, 56, and Benjamin Larochaix, 50, both of the Czech Republic; Gregory Harms, 52, of Colorado; and two Alaskans, Sean McMannany, 38, of Girdwood, and the pilot, Zachary Russel, 33, of Anchorage, troopers said Sunday.
+The five people killed in the Saturday accident were identified as Petr Kellner, 56, and Benjamin Larochaix, 50, both of the Czech Republic; Gregory Harms, 52, of Colorado; and two Alaska residents, Sean McMannany, 38, of Girdwood, and the pilot, Zachary Russel, 33, of Anchorage, troopers said Sunday.

 Kellner owned a 98.93% stake in the PPF Group, an international investment company.
-The group operates in 25 countries in Europe, Asia, and North America with assets amounting to $52 billion (44 billion euros).
+The group operates in 25 countries in Europe, Asia and North America with assets of $52 billion (44 billion euros).
 PPF Group confirmed Kellner's death.

-McMannany had been a guide for over 10 years, and was with the lodge for the last five, she said.
-He was also an avalanche instructor and an experienced mountain guide on Denali, North America's tallest peak.
+McMannany had been a guide for over 10 years, and had been with the lodge for the last five, she said.
+He was also an experienced mountain guide on Denali, North America's tallest peak.

-Russel was a pilot for Soloy Helicopters, a Wasilla-based company that is contracted by the lodge to provide transportation, Pruitt said.
+Russel was a pilot for Soloy Helicopters, a company based in the small city of Wasilla that is contracted by the lodge to provide transportation, Pruitt said.

-"This news is devastating to our staff, the community in which we operate, and the families of the deceased," a statement released by the lodge said.
+“This news is devastating to our staff, the community in which we operate and the families of the deceased,” a statement from the lodge said.

-The Eurocopter AS50 crashed under unknown circumstances about 50 miles (80 km) east of Anchorage at 6:35 pm Saturday, the Federal Aviation Administration said Sunday.
-Authorities said the crash site was near Knik Glacier.
+The Eurocopter AS50 helicopter crashed under unknown circumstances about 50 miles (80 kilometers) east of Anchorage at 6:35 p.m.
+Saturday, the Federal Aviation Administration said Sunday.
+Authorities said the crash site was near the Knik Glacier.

+“It's in an area of very steep terrain, snow-covered terrain, right around 5,000 to 6,000 feet ... on the north side of Knik river,” Clint Johnson, chief of the Alaska office of the National Transportation Safety Board, told the Anchorage Daily News.

+He added: “The mode we're in now is to recover the wreckage.” he said.
+Officials hope to do snow before a predicted snowstorm arrives.

-The lodge is located about 60 miles (97 km) northwest of Anchorage, on Judd Lake.
-The company website bills itself as the longest operating heli-skiing lodge in Alaska, promising deep powder, pristine runs on some of the best mountain terrain in the world.
-"An unparalleled alpine adventure is only a helicopter ride away," the website says.
+The lodge is about 60 miles (97 kilometers) northwest of Anchorage, on Judd Lake.
+The company website bills the business as the longest operating heli-skiing lodge in Alaska, promising deep powder, pristine runs on some of the best mountain terrain in the world.
+“An unparalleled alpine adventure is only a helicopter ride away,” the website says.
 Packages start at $15,000 per person.

-The statement from the lodge said this was the first time in its 17 years in business "we've had to face an event of this measure."
-Soloy Helicopters has a fleet of 19 helicopters providing charter services primarily in Alaska.

 Its website says it provides support to government and industry, specializing in work for seismic oil drilling exploration programs.
-Soloy Helicopters did not immediately respond to an email to The Associated Press seeking comment Sunday.
+Soloy Helicopters did not immediately respond to an email Sunday from The Associated Press seeking comment.

-A rescue team from Alaska Rescue Coordination Centre was dispatched to the crash site in the area of Knik Glacier just after 10 pm, troopers wrote.
-The team arrived to find five occupants dead and a sole survivor, who was taken to a hospital.
+A rescue team from Alaska Rescue Coordination Center was dispatched to the crash site in the area of Knik Glacier just after 10 p.m., troopers wrote.
+The team found five people dead and a sole survivor.

 The Alaska Army National Guard and volunteers from the Alaska Mountain Rescue Group recovered the bodies from the crash site Sunday and turned them over to the state medical examiner.